greencatsoft/greenlight/README.md

     "Scala.js" must not be ("overlooked!")
   }

-  It should "be able to check emptiness of collections and options" in {
+  It should "be able to check emptiness of various types" in {

     List(1, 2, 3) must not be (empty)